 External Hard Drive

-Even if you’re not traveling between recording locations (or working out of a bedroom studio), and redundancy (pun intended!) is intentional here – hard drives are the lifeblood of your sessions.
+Even if you’re not traveling between recording locations (or working out of a bedroom studio), and redundancy (pun intended!) is intentional here – storage drives are the lifeblood of your sessions.
 A really durable model that you can take with you wherever you go is a necessity.
-SSD hard drives are far less fragile than mechanical drives, but still need some TLC.
-Flash drives are ideal, but often don’t offer enough available space.
-It’s not only useful for storage, as you can even run some plug-ins off of it without having to necessarily install them on the studio’s computer.
+Solid State Drives (SSDs) are probably the best way to go in 2021, considering the fact that they’re more durable than traditional hard drives and available in a range of storage options.
 Some DAWs (like Reaper) can be run from a hard drive without having to install locally, so you can fire up your software of choice anywhere.

 A good MIDI controller goes a long way.
 You can control virtual instruments, write automation, and more.
 The more keys the better, and 88 is ideal.
 But depending on what you’ll be using it for you might only need a few octaves.
 It’s also best to get a model with weighted keys.
 This will come in handy if talent wants to play it and they are used to the feel and response of these kinds of keys.
 If you want to take it a step further, some keyboards offer a host of quality onboard sounds and can act as a MIDI controller as well.
 Many are compact enough for you to travel with from session to session.